saccharomycetes/vicrop/README.md

 ![](figures/motivation.png)

-The proposed **ViCrop** framework is illstrated below.
+The proposed **ViCrop** framework is illstrated below(the picture is clear, you may need to zoom in).
 We propose five variants of **ViCrop** leveraging either external localization models or native cropping where we utilize the MLLM’s inference time dynamics, i.e., gradients and attention.

 ![](figures/method.png)